mohammedbilalns/TechHive/README.md

 # TechHive

 TechHive is a full-featured e-commerce web application built with Node.js, Express, EJS, MongoDB, and Tailwind CSS.
-It includes separate customer and admin experiences with authentication, product browsing, cart and wishlist management, checkout, wallet and coupon flows, order management, offers, sales reports, and Razorpay payments.
+It includes separate customer and admin experiences with authentication, product browsing, cart and wishlist management, checkout, wallet and coupon flows, order management, offer and  sales reports .

 ## Project Overview